We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - self-care strategies, including stress reduction and aerobic exercise

 - lifestyle changes, such as adjustments to diet and sleep patterns

 Researchers have looked at cannabis as a possible treatment for fibromyalgia symptoms.

-CBD can help fibromyalgia, but research includes other cannabinoids, too
+CBD may help fibromyalgia, but research includes other cannabinoids, too

-But because the doses given to study participants have included THC, it’s not possible to say yet what effect CBD alone might have.
+But because the study participants took cannabis that included both THC and CBD, it’s not yet possible to say what effect CBD alone might have.

 In that regard, we see a number of successful studies already.